For more advice on fun stuff to do with your kids, from ridiculously overqualified experts, check out the rest of our 940 Weekends.

 Four years of thinking and mulling went into Kinney’s runaway success of a children’s series.
 Because ain’t nobody got time for that, give yourself a head start before bedtime.
-Jot down a quick outline of the plot some time in the morning (don’t spend 4 years on it).
+Jot down a quick outline of the plot sometime in the morning (don’t spend 4 years on it).
 Then, set an alarm when you can allocate 15 minutes during the day to flesh out the details of the story.
 No more retelling the Tale Of The Grumpy Bear Who Is Missing The First Half Of Monday Night Football.

 Write What You Know

 It’s a cliche for a reason.
 No need for George R.R.
-Martin-level world building when you have real life at your disposal:
+Martin-level world-building when you have real-life at your disposal:

-- Make It About You: Stories pulled from your life are the easiest source of material.
+- Make It About You: Stories pulled from your life are the easiest source of the material.
 And, it doesn’t matter if it happened last night or last week — your preschooler doesn’t know the difference.
 “In lieu of reading books to my kids or telling them other conventional stories, I actually tell them funny stories from when I was a kid,” says Kinney.
 “They seem to be more interested in that than anything that comes out of a book.”
 Plus, they’ll have ammo to call you a hypocrite later in life.

 - Make It About Them: This is another obvious way to immediately grab your child’s attention — pull from something they told you about their day.
 “Every so often, something trickles in from my kids’ lives,” says Kinney.
 “What’s really good about having kids is that it gives you a chance to see the world a second time.”

-- Talent borrows, genius steals: Your kids are likely far too young to read Jurassic Park, but a story about a dinosaur amusement park will thrill them.
+- Talent borrows, genius steals: Your kids are likely far too young to read Jurassic Park, but a bedtime story about a dinosaur amusement park will thrill them.
 Until a few years later when they actually watch Jurassic Park.
 Then you can tell the story of how Michael Crichton stole your manuscripts.

 The Elements Of A Good Story